Hualizhouster/hualizhouster.github.io/_posts/2019-01-31-IOInPython.md

 ---

+## Python ## provides an inbuilt function for creating, writing and reading files.

 | Mode | Function | Description |

 | 'r' | Read Only | This is the default mode.
 It Opens file for reading. |
 | 'r+' | Read and Write | The handle is positioned at the beginning of the file.
 Raises I/O error if the file does not exists. |
 | 'w' | Write Only | For existing file, the data is truncated and over-written.
 The handle is positioned at the beginning of the file.
 Creates the file if the file does not exists. |